 Each type has its own set of advantages and disadvantages, and the selection of the right type depends on the application’s specific requirements.

 What are the PN and DN of the ball valve?

 PN (Pressure Nominal): This European designation describes the maximum pressure a valve can handle.
 It’s typically given in bars.
 For example, a valve with a PN of 16 can handle a maximum pressure of 16 bar.
 Note that this is a nominal value, and the actual maximum pressure may vary depending on factors such as temperature and the specific material the valve is made from.

-DN (Diameter Nominal): This is a metric designation used to describe the nominal size of a pipe or valve, based on the internal diameter of the pipe.
+DN (Diameter Nominal): This is a metric designation used to describe the nominal size of a pipe or valve based on the pipe’s internal diameter.
 It’s given in millimeters.
 For example, a valve with a DN of 50 would be designed to fit a pipe with a nominal internal diameter of 50 mm.

 |Product Name||Material||Size (DN)||Pressure Rating (PN)||Temperature Range||Connection Type||Flow Rate||Operation Type|